 Connect Pinterest with your other accounts: Youtube, Instagram

 If you also have accounts on other platforms that focus on the visual, such as Etsy, Instagram or Youtube, it may be a good idea to connect them to your Pinterest business profile.
 This will allow Pinterest users to follow you on these platforms as well and can of course positively impact your sales results.

 Advertising on Pinterest can really help get your products to an engaged audience looking to purchase.
 To find out more read Pinterest’s Guide to Advertising.

-Ready to sell on Pinterest! - Final Thoughts
+Ready to sell on Pinterest! - Conclusion

 Pinterest is a really useful tool to grow your business, while keeping costs down, much of the cost comes from the time spent setting up and regularly pinning.
 It’s a great source of organic traffic to your website from an audience who is looking to purchase.

-To optimize your product feed for Pinterest to ensure you mazimize your sale, check out DataFeedWatch’s Feed Optimization Solution.
+To optimize your product feed for Pinterest to ensure you maximize your sale, check out DataFeedWatch’s Feed Optimization Solution.
 DataFeedWatch will simplify and automate your product feed to Pinterest helping you to grow sales.